mstavrev/ingress-nginx/integrate-upstream-changes-readme.txt

 git merge controller-v0.34.1

-4. Fix conflicts
+4. Fix conflicts if any

-5. Build
+5. Edit:
+    - images/nginx/Makefile: increment the value for TAG
+    - Makefile: set the BASE_IMAGE's tag to the same value as incremented above

+6. Commit and rebase on the remote/upstream/tag that had been merged

+7. Push